How To Multiply Powers Of 10

 Engineers use powers of 10 in a variety of applications, including:

 • Electrical Engineering: Electrical engineers use powers of 10 to describe electrical quantities such as voltage, current, and resistance.
-For example, a resistor might have a resistance of 1.0 x 10^3 ohms (1 kiloohm).
+Take this: a resistor might have a resistance of 1.0 x 10^3 ohms (1 kiloohm).
 When designing circuits, engineers need to calculate the power dissipated by resistors, which involves multiplying voltage and current.

 • Civil Engineering: Civil engineers use powers of 10 to calculate the forces and stresses in structures such as bridges and buildings.
 The weight of a large bridge might be 5.0 x 10^6 kilograms.
-When designing the bridge, engineers need to ensure that the supporting structures can withstand this weight, which involves multiplying the weight by the acceleration due to gravity (approximately 9.8 m/s^2).
+When designing the bridge, engineers need to make sure the supporting structures can withstand this weight, which involves multiplying the weight by the acceleration due to gravity (approximately 9.8 m/s^2).

 • Computer Engineering: Computer engineers use powers of 10 to describe the storage capacity of computer memory and the speed of computer processors.
 A computer might have 8.0 x 10^9 bytes (8 gigabytes) of RAM.
 The speed of a processor might be 3.0 x 10^9 hertz (3 gigahertz).